 7.X.6 Potential New Requirements needed to support the use case

-[PR 7.X.6-1] Based on third-party request and subject regulatory requirements, operator’s policy and the user consent, the 6G system shall be able to discover a sensing entity with more than one independent sensor in order to support a sensing service.
+[PR 7.X.6-1] Based on third-party request and subject regulatory requirements, operator’s policy and the user consent, the 6G system shall support a UE with sensing capabilities including more than one independent sensor in order to support a sensing service.

+NOTE 1: An independent sensor is a sensor that may be activated either on its own or in conjunction with another sensor when supporting 3GPP Sensing service by a UE, which can be identified and activated individually by the 6G system.

-[PR 7.X.6-2] A 6G system shall be able to independently configure the sensors of a sensing entity supporting more than one sensor directly connected to the UE, to enable an efficient and resilient sensing service for a target sensing service area.
+[PR 7.X.6-2] A 6G system shall be able to configure the activation of sensors of a UE independently where UE has capability supporting more than one sensor.

-NOTE 1: This requirement assumes that activation of the second rear sensor on vehicle A is independent or the front facing sensor also connected to the UE and is activated by the 6G network with a sensing service configuration independently from the front facing sensor and its activation status.
+NOTE 2: This assumes that activation of a second sensor is independent of a first sensor also connected to the same UE by the 6G network.

-NOTE 2: Sensors connected to a UE are assumed to have an ideal connection, and not utilizing MNO spectrum.
+NOTE 3: Sensors connected to a UE are assumed to have an ideal connection, and not utilizing MNO spectrum.

+[PR 7.X.6-3] A 6G System shall be able to configure a UE to provide efficient sensing measurement reporting including reconfiguration following an update to an ongoing configuration to activate, configure or deactivate a sensing transmitter or sensing receiver connected to the UE.

+NOTE 4: this assumes a UE has capability with more than one sensor, and UE may change reporting to efficiently handle sensing measurement reporting.